- Describe what is meant by genetic recombination and relate it to specific stages of meiosis.

 - Identify and use specific notation related to linked genes including the cis and trans configurations.

 - Compare recombination frequencies between completely linked genes vs. those which assort independently.

 - Calculate recombination frequency given experimental data.

-As we have already learnt, Mendel reported that the pairs of loci he observed segregated independently of each other; for example, the segregation of seed color alleles was independent from the segregation of alleles for seed shape.
+As we have already discussed, Mendel reported that the pairs of loci he observed segregated independently of each other; for example, the segregation of seed color alleles was independent of the segregation of alleles for seed shape.
 This observation was the basis for his Second Law (Independent Assortment), and contributed greatly to our understanding of heredity as single units.
 However, further research showed that Mendel’s Second Law did not apply to every pair of genes that could be studied.
-In fact, we now know that alleles of loci that are located close together on the same chromosome tend to be inherited together.
+In fact, we now know that alleles of loci located close together on the same chromosome tend to be inherited together.
 This phenomenon is called linkage, and is a major exception to Mendel’s Second Law of Independent Assortment.

 Watch this video, Genetic Linkage, by Steve Baskauf (2015) on YouTube.

 Researchers use linkage to determine the location of genes along chromosomes in a process called genetic mapping.
-The concept of gene linkage is important to the natural processes of heredity and evolution, as well as to our genetic manipulation of crops and livestock.
+The concept of gene linkage is important to the natural processes of heredity and evolution, as well as our genetic manipulation of crops and livestock.

 Steve Baskauf, S. (2015, February 16).
 Genetic linkage (video file).
 YouTube. https://www.youtube.com/watch?v=iH8b-5BxtuY